 You might want to head down to the prom deck and pick out a good spot to wave the dockside away on embarkation day.
 You’ll need to attend your muster (safety briefing) before you sail away, but it’s good to have a particular spot in mind.
 This way you can bag a great view.

-Extra of the bonus embarkation day tips for your cruise: The prom deck can sometimes be quieter than the pool deck for sail away so don’t forget to check out this option too.
+Pro Tip: The promenade deck can sometimes be quieter than the pool deck for sail away so don’t forget to check out this option too.

 This is another place which is quiet on embarkation day.
 The librarian may already be on duty and you can take some books out.
 This is a great embarkation day tip for your cruise as you’ll be one of the first in the queue to take out the popular lonely planet guides for all your ports.
 Or alternatively, you’ll have your pick of the top reads for your first sea day.